putyourlightson/craft-sprig/README.md

 </form>
 ```

 We can make the form reactive by adding the `sprig` attribute to it.
 We'll also use the `s-method` and `s-action` attributes to specify that the form should be `POST`ed and call the `users/save-user` action.
 Because we set the `s-method` to `post`, Sprig will automatically send a CSRF token along with our request, so we can remove it from the form.
-We can also remove the action input field.
+We can also remove the action input field as Sprig with add that for us too.

 ```twig
 {#-- _components/registration-form.twig --#}